baaspoolsllc/nodies-batch-send/README.md

 * Note: Use on your own risk.
 We aren't responsible for any lost of funds using this script.
 ## Usage

-1. Clone this repository or copy the script file to your local environment.
+1. Clone this repository or download it.

 2. Have Typescript and NPM/Yarn installed